Handout A: Initial Access and Command Sequence Evidence

 IM NOTES (Do Not Show to Players):

-- Header and reply address mismatch indicates credential-harvest pattern.
+- Header and reply-to address mismatch (

 IM Facilitation Notes